-We’re excited to share that the Native Nonprofit List is moving to the MightyCause platform—just in time for Native Nonprofit Day on Friday, May 16, 2025!
+We’re excited to share that the Native Nonprofit List has moved to the Mightycause platform.

 We believe the MightyCause platform’s giving day and fundraising features will equip Native Ways Federation and Native-led nonprofits with the tools and knowledge to enhance fundraising, engage more donors, expand visibility, and leverage data insights—not just for Native Nonprofit Day and #GiveNative on Giving Tuesday, but every day in between.